wangchning/vocabulary/Vocabulary.md

 ### petition
 - We recently presented the government with a petition signed by 4500 people.

+### preliminary
+> : Something that comes first in order to prepare for the main part.
+>
 ### priority
 - “The tribe is really made of people who put travel as a priority in their entire lifestyle,” says Evita.